University of Texas tower shooting: Observation deck shootings

-Initially, several individuals upon and close to the campus mistook the sound of gunfire for noise sourcing from a nearby construction site, or thought that persons falling to the ground were participating in either a distasteful joke or a symbolic protest against the Vietnam War.
-One student within the tower at the time of the shootings, Norma Barger, later recollected looking from her fourth floor window and observing six individuals sprawled close to the tower.
+Initially, several individuals upon and close to the campus mistook the sound of gunfire for noise sourcing from a nearby construction site and thought that the persons falling to the ground were participating in either a distasteful joke or a symbolic protest against the Vietnam War.
+One student within the tower at the time of the shootings, 23-year-old Norma Barger, later recollected looking from her fourth floor window and observing six individuals sprawled close to the tower.
 Initially, Barger "expected the six to get up and walk away laughing" before she noticed the blood by their bodies and saw another individual fall to the ground.
-One woman who was shot recalled that as she pleaded with a bystander for a doctor, he tersely replied: "Get up!
+One woman who was shot in the stomach close to the Main Building recalled that as she pleaded with a passing bystander for help, he tersely replied: "Get up!
 What do you think you're doing?"
-However, as reality dawned on those present, several people risked their lives to rescue the wounded.
-Ambulances from local funeral homes and an armored car were also used to reach the casualties.
+However, as the reality of the unfolding events dawned upon the public, those present on the ground took refuge behind any available form of cover.
+Nonetheless, several people also risked their lives to rescue those wounded as Whitman remained upon the observation deck.
+Ambulances from local funeral homes and an armored car were also used to reach the casualties as local news reporters broadcast updates of the ongoing situation, warning the public to avoid traveling close to or venturing onto the university campus.